m15a/fnldoc/README.md

 ## Inline references

-Fenneldoc supports automatic resolution of inline references in documentation strings.
+Fnldoc supports automatic resolution of inline references in documentation strings.
 For example, when docstring contains the following string ``Calls `foo' on its arguments.`` here ```foo'`` is an inline reference.
 Inline references start with backtick (backquote) and end with single quote.
-Fenneldoc looks up matching heading in currently processed file and replaces inline reference to link, if such heading exists.
+Fnldoc looks up matching heading in currently processed file and replaces inline reference to link, if such heading exists.
 If heading wasn't found such reference will be replaced to inline code, unless `inline-references` is set to `:keep`.

 ## Configuration

-Fenneldoc can be configured by placing `.fenneldoc` file at the root of your project, where `fenneldoc` will be called.
+Fnldoc can be configured by placing `.fenneldoc` file at the root of your project, where `fnldoc` will be called.
-Another way is to pass command lines to `fenneldoc` directly.
-Full set of command line arguments can be found by calling `fenneldoc --help`.
+Another way is to pass command lines to `fnldoc` directly.
+Full set of command line arguments can be found by calling `fnldoc --help`.

 Configuration file is simply a fennel file without extension, which exports a table with keys.
 Example of configuration file: